GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 The use of advantage estimates has become standard in modern actor-critic algorithms.

 *Estimation.*
-Estimation of the advantage function was discussed by Schulman et al. @schulman_high-dimensional_2018.
+The estimation of the advantage function was addressed by Schulman et al. @schulman_high-dimensional_2018.
 To estimate the advantage function, we may consider the following class of estimators $hat(A)_t^((k))$:
 $
   &hat(A)_t^((1))